Digicreon/Vik/README.md

 </script>
 ```

-If you need to execute some code on all pages (initialization of libraries, or execution of your own code to set up some UI-related stuff), you should put it in a function, and give this function to Vik as a callback.
+If you need to execute some code on all pages (initialization of libraries, or execution of your own code to set up some UI-related stuff), you should put it in a function, and give this function to Vik as a callbacki, or bind this function to the `vik:postLoad` event.
 Then, this code will be executed when the current page is loaded, as well as each time a link is clicked or a form is sent.
 See below for more information.

 ### 2.2 Default behavior
 Here is the default behavior of Vik:
 * It overrides links (`<a>` tags) and forms (`<form>` tags)
     * which target URL starts with a slash ("`/`") but not a double slash ("`//`");
-    * without an `onclick` or `target` attribute;
+    * without an `onclick` (for links) or `onsubmit` (for forms) attribute;
+    * without a `target` attribute;
     * which are not disabled (see the `data-vik` attribute below).
     * for a form: without a `method` attribute having a "`get`" value;
 * When a link is clicked (or a form is sent)